Study Abroad in Greece

 The Program includes planned excursions the Acropolis and the New Acropolis Museum, Aegina (possibly Olympia, site of the first Olympic Games), the islands of Spetses and Hydra, and the ancient ruins of Mycenae.

 Breakfast and regular dinners will be provided to all students

 This program is honored to once again be hosted by Harvard University’s Center for Hellenic Studies in Greece.

-Acropolis and New Acropolis Museum, Olympia, Mycanae, Spetses & Hydra.
-We also plan to attend a performance at the ancient theaters of Epidavros and the Herod Atticus Theater at the Acropolis.
+Acropolis and New Acropolis Museum, Olympia, Mycenae, Spetses & Hydra.
+We also plan to attend a performance at the ancient theaters of Epidavros and the Herodes Atticus Theater at the Acropolis.